OpenSecuritySummit/oss-website/content/sessions/2023/mini-summits/Oct/DevSecOps/ChatGP-and-GenAI-Privacy-Massive-Uncertainty-and-Massive-Opportunity.md

  - How can we responsibly grasp opportunities and live with uncertainty?
  - Where do you start?
  - How do you upskill?
- - How do we bring in new talent and increase Neural Diversity in our industry?
+ - How do we bring in new talent and increase Neurodiversity in our industry?
  - How can you manage risk for rapid dev, acquisition, and deployment?
  - How do we protect user's Privacy?
  - How do understand AI bias and prejudices?